hexedbits/StatusItemController/README.md

 You can read the [documentation here](https://hexedbits.github.io/StatusItemController).
 Generated with [jazzy](https://github.com/realm/jazzy).
 Hosted by [GitHub Pages](https://pages.github.com).

+## Notes on Testing

+Unfortunately, `StatusItemController` cannot be tested directly.
+Attempting to create an `NSStatusItem` _outside_ of an app context throws an assert, which makes sense.
+Thus, in order to test `StatusItemController` it must be embedded in an app.
+Tests can be found in the Example App test suite.
+See [#15](https://github.com/hexedbits/StatusItemController/issues/15) for more details.

 ## Contributing

 Interested in making contributions to this project?
 Please review the guides below.